aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSM in Android via Java or Online App" h2="Export PPTX file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PPTX files to XLSM arises when users need to access the data contained in the presentation in a spreadsheet format.
+XLSM is a Microsoft Excel macro-enabled workbook format that allows users to store and manipulate data in a tabular format.
+It is a popular format for storing and manipulating data, and is widely used in business and academic settings.

+<h2>How Aspose.Total Helps for PPTX to XLSM Conversion</h2>

-You can easily convert PPTX file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPTX files to XLSM in a two-step process.
+In the first step, Aspose.Slides for Android via Java can be used to export the PPTX file to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML to XLSM.
+This process is simple and straightforward, and can be completed in a matter of minutes.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution, and provides users with the assurance that their data is safe and secure.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}